kbaltrinic/http-backend-proxy/README.md

 * We get the angular code via `bower`, a [client-side code package manager][bower].
 * I added `bootstrap.css` as a hard-coded dependency under `app/css` just to make the test harness look nice. :-)  Strictly speaking it is not needed.

 None of these dependencies are needed for http-backend-proxy itself.
 They are only needed for the test harness.
-Thus the project is configured to only install the npm dependencies if you specify the `--dev' option on your `npm install` command.
+Thus the project is configured to only install the npm dependencies if you specify the `--dev` option on your `npm install` command.
 Likewise, the bower dependencies are installed when you do `npm run` (below) to start the test harness for the first time.

 Once the node (npm) modules and bower moduels are installed, you should find that you have two new